spotthebug/aventyr/README.md

 - Edit functionality to edit cards, when user is logged in Rating dashboard

-### Our users are adventurers who are looking for new travel ideas and suggestions.
-Prerequisites:
-Users typically would be 18 years or older
-Should have Internet access

 ### User Stories
 User visits the website and sees the top destinations.
 - If the user is interested in traveling they click on the destinations on the nav bar to go to the index of all destinations.